datopian/portaljs-frontend-starter-omd/README.md

 7) Run `npm run dev` to start the development server

-8) Access `http://localhost:3000` in your browser
+8) Access `http://localhost:3000` in your browser (PortalJS portal)

-9) Set up a new Postgres database service for the dummy data.
+9) In OMD, set up a new Postgres database service for the dummy data.
 Navigate to Settings > Services > Database > Add New Service, choose Postgres, and use the following info:

 ```bash
 username: openmetadata_user